-Accounting

-Study Program International Project Engineering

-Study level and semester Bachelor, 2 nd Semester

-ECTS Credits 3

-Hours per week / 2/30

-total contact hours

-Total hours of study 90

-Type/Teaching Method Lecture, case studies

-Language of instruction English

-Frequency Every Semester

-Course Coordinator/Instructor Prof. Dr. Antje Brüsch E-Mail: Antje.Bruesch@Reutlingen-University.DE

-Restrictions Only 5-6 international Students at the maximum can be admitted to this course

-Prerequisites: Fundamentals of business administration

-Course learning objectives: At the end of the course students should: Professional competencies have understood the holistic accounting system and should be able to explain the reasons / needs for the different segments of accounting. be able to use the appropriate measure or method in specific circumstances and can explain the impact on the financial figures of a company.
+Accounting Study Program International Project Engineering Study level and semester Bachelor, 2 nd Semester ECTS Credits 3 Hours per week / 2 / 30 total contact hours Total hours of study 90 Type/Teaching Method Lecture, case studies Language of instruction English Frequency Every Semester Course Prof. Dr. Antje Brüsch Coordinator/Instructor E-Mail: Antje.Bruesch@Reutlingen-University.DE Restrictions Only 5-6 international Students at the maximum can be admitted to this course Prerequisites: Fundamentals of business administration Course learning At the end of the course students should: objectives: Professional competencies have understood the holistic accounting system and should be able to explain the reasons / needs for the different segments of accounting. be able to use the appropriate measure or method in specific circumstances and can explain the impact on the financial figures of a company.
 Methodological competencies be trained in analytical, methodical and economical competences, related to accounting in general. be qualified to define the required financial information in specific situations and should be able to evaluate the financial health of a company and deduce a clear statement.
 Social competencies learned to deal with each other and develop respect for one another through group discussions and practical exercises in teams.
-International competencies Improved their English language skills in the area of managerial accounting.

-Contents: Today, accounting is called 'language of business'.
+International competencies Contents: Today, accounting is called 'language of business'.
 The course deals with the challenge of a company to record and report the appropriate information depending on different information addressees (Shareholder, Stakeholder, Manager, etc.).
 Therefore, the course deals with four segments of accounting:

+double entry accounting

+cost accounting

-double entry accounting cost accounting planning and shows relationships between these aspects.
+planning and shows relationships between these aspects.

 Textbooks: Taschner, A., Charifzadeh, M., aktuelle Auflage.
-Management and Cost Accounting, Wiley.
+Management and Cost

+Accounting, Wiley.

 Olfert, K., aktuelle Auflage.
+Kostenrechnung, Kiehl.

+various articles

-Kostenrechnung, Kiehl. various articles Assessment Graded: Oral exam 15 min
+Assessment Graded: Oral exam 15 min

 Project Budgeting and Controlling

 Study Program International Project Engineering

-Study level and semester Bachelor, 4 th Semester
+Study level and Bachelor, 4 th Semester

+semester

 Total ECTS credits 7

 Total hours per week 5

 Hours per week / 5 / 75

 total contact hours

 Total hours of study 210

-Type/Teaching Method Lecture, case studies, group tasks, e-learning, Laboratory internship (Taught as compact course on 3-4 selected dates)
+Type/Teaching Lecture, case studies, group tasks, e-learning, Laboratory internship (Taught as

+Method compact course on 3-4 selected dates)

-Language of instruction English
+Language of English

+instruction

 Frequency Every Semester

 Course Prof. Dr. Antje Brüsch

 Coordinator/Instructor E-Mail: Antje.Bruesch@Reutlingen-University.DE

 Restrictions Only 5-6 international Students at the maximum can be admitted to this course

-Course learning objectives: After course completion, students: Professional competencies can deduce a cost baseline. are able to use and adapt techniques for cost and risk analysis. are able to develop a budget. are able to define recovery measures. are able to define the structure of a multi project.
-Methodological competencies are able to understand the needs of multi project and single project control. are able to apply the methods used in multi and single project control. are able to forecast future trends. are able to structure and plan projects. are able to estimate the effort to reach project targets.
-Social competencies are able to report (interim) results, according to the needs of information addressees.
+Course learning After course completion, students:

+objectives: Professional competencies

+can deduce a cost baseline.

+are able to use and adapt techniques for cost and risk analysis.

+are able to develop a budget.

+are able to define recovery measures. are able to define the structure of a multi project

+Nothedelesisel competencies

+Methodological competencies are able to understand the needs of multiproject and single project control.

+are able to apply the methods used in multi and single project control.

+are able to forecast future trends.

+are able to structure and plan projects.

+are able to estimate the enort to reach project targets.

+Social competencies

+addressees.

 International competencies

-Assessment improved their English writing skills with group tasks and case studies.Graded: Written Exam 2 hours; Computer Lab Assignments, Testat/ Attestation
+improved their English writing skills with group tasks and case studies.

+Assessment Graded: Written Exam 2 hours; Computer Lab Assignments, Testat/ Attestation

-Contents: Empirical surveys show, that: 20% of all IT-Projects will be cancelled Every second project will overrun time and / or will be more expensive
+Contents: Empirical surveys show, that:

+20% of all IT-Projects will be cancelled Evenue second project will every time and ( an will be more every size)

+Every second project will overrun time and / or will be more expensive